A Mighty Girl's top picks of books for children and teens about real-life girls and women who fought for a more just, equal, and peaceful world.

 Nell Richardson and Alice Burke wanted to convince America to support equal voting rights for women... so in April 1916, they set out from New York City to tell people in person!
 In a little yellow car, carrying key supplies like a typewriter, a sewing machine, and a little black kitten, they toured the country over 10,000 miles of bumpy, muddy terrain.
 At every stop, they proclaimed the suffragists' cause, even in the face of many naysayers and countless flat tires!
 In honor of the 100th anniversary of their whirlwind tour, author Mara Rockliff and illustrator Hadley Hooper have created a charming and lively picture book that beautifully captures their spirit of adventure and their determination to spread the message about equal voting rights.

 The first children's picture book about Supreme Court Justice Ruth Bader Ginsburg proves that disagreeing doesn't make you disagreeable!
 I Dissent tells the story of Ginsburg's many disagreements: arguments against the inequality, discrimination, and unfairness that she saw all around her.
 Equally importantly, though, Ginsburg's life and friendship show that you can oppose someone's opinion vocally, even ferociously, while still being friends.
-This fun and appealing biography will encourage every child to stand up for what's right with their own dissents!
+For another picture book about this groundbreaking lawyer and judge, check out Ruth Bader Ginsburg: The Case of R.B.G. versus Inequality for ages 6 to 9.
+And adult fans of Notorious RBG: The Life and Times of Ruth Bader Ginsburg can now introduce their Mighty Girls to RBG with the Notorious RBG Young Readers Edition for ages 8 to 13.

 Rosa Parks may have been the figure that launched the Montgomery Bus Boycott, but the work of the boycotts was done by thousands of tired workers who, rather than riding the bus, added hours to their day by walking home.
 In this blues-inspired tribute to those thousands of dissenters, Andrea Davis Pinkney and Brian Pinkney use lyrical writing to emphasize how a whole community came together to fight for equal rights.
 It took 382 days of walking to make their point, and this book will help young readers imagine every step and every exhausted mile that meant for those who were determined to make a sacrifice today to win a better future.
 For another story about the bus boycott, check out Rosa's Bus for ages 6 to 10.